octopols/Quack/docs/ARCHITECTURE.md

 7. **If searchInReplies enabled:** Fetcher paginates through ALL reply pages for each comment
 8. Parser normalizes reply data and marks as `isReply: true`
 9. Search filters replies matching query

 10. Content.js groups replies with parents using cache
+11. **Sorter re-orders results** (by Relevance, Date, Replies, etc.)
-11. UI streams results to DOM with nested replies
+12. UI streams results to DOM with nested replies
-12. Repeat until all pages fetched
+13. Repeat until all pages fetched

 ## Comment Object Structure